victoni/Bug-Bounty-Scripts/README.md

 ``Use: bash subdom.sh example.com``

-lazy.sh: Combining subfinder, assetfinder, subjack and crobat-client for subdomain discovery, using httprobe to discover responsive domains, feeding them to waybackurls and anti-burl and grabing possible vulnerable SSRF or Open Redirection endpoints.
+lazy.sh: Combining subfinder, assetfinder, crobat-client and subbrute for subdomain discovery and subjack for subdomain takeover discovery.
+It then uses httprobe to discover responsive domains, feeds them to waybackurls and anti-burl and grabing possible vulnerable SSRF or Open Redirection endpoints.
 I tried to do an all-in-one thing ```¯\_(ツ)_/¯```

 ``Use: bash lazy.sh subdomain.com``